 The Baring Room may not be used for University society drinks events.
 The Baring Room is not available for parties, but other social functions can be held there if permission is obtained.
-The Baring Room is also not normally available for play performances, for legal reasons, although it can be used for play rehearsals.
+The Baring Room is also not normally available for play performances, although it can be used for play rehearsals.
 If the Baring Room is used for music practice, this must finish by 9:00pm.
+Priority for music practice bookings is given to the Hertford Music Society (Orchestra & Jazz Band).
+Other bookings for music practice will be processed on an individual basis noting that the College cannot permit the room to be used too frequently since it is part of an accommodation block.